docent-net/maciej.lasyk.info/content/2014-10-22-Isolation.md

 # Security #

-Yes I know - this term is usually some big-fucking-unknown for most of guys.
+Yes I know - this term is usually some big-fucking-unknown for most of guys / ignorants.
 And that is why you should isolate groups of containers from each other.
 Throw the first rock who uses SELinux / enforcing (under these circumstances you could possibly cover the security subject in the terms on containers).
 But even if you do then see > **Clusterfuck network** paragraph).